 Knowing the technical requirements to make a website accessible can make online recruitment easier.
 We’ve provided some information below.
 In many larger organisations which have sophisticated IT processes these guidelines could be easy implemented.

 Many digital barriers could easily be remediated if website designers follow the universal standards for web accessibility (Web Content Accessibility Guidelines (WCAG), Instead, countless opportunities for richer talent are potentially lost when companies rely on inaccessible online recruitment tools.

-WCAG is a step-by-step set of technical requirements explaining how you can make your website accessible to people with various kinds of disabilities.
-Following these guidelines will make content more accessible to a wider range of people with disabilities, including blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations.
+WCAG is a step-by-step set of technical requirements explaining how you can make your website accessible a varied audience of disabled people.
+Following these guidelines will make content more accessible to a wider range of disabled people, including blindness and low vision, deafness and hearing loss, limited movement, speech disabilities, photosensitivity, and combinations of these, and some accommodation for learning disabilities and cognitive limitations.

 More information here: